tomhuda/metamorph.js/README.md

 cases, like updating an `<li>` inside a `<ul>` or a `<tr>` inside a `<table>` (even after the `<tbody>` was automatically generated).

+The motivation for the Metamorph library is to make it possible for template engines to insert arbitrary content into a String of outputted HTML that they are generating with the ability to replace exactly that content later.

 ## Supported Browsers

 Metamorph.js works on all browsers that support the W3C range API, with